Skip to content

 min_path_sum.rb

-The array dp is of size \(n \times m\), therefore the space complexity is \(O(nm)\).
+The array dp has size \(n \times m\), thus the space complexity is \(O(nm)\).

-Dynamic programming process of minimum path sum
+Dynamic programming process for minimum path sum

 min_path_sum_dp_step2